latenitefilms/BRAWToolbox/README.md

 BRAW Toolbox is currently in **public beta**.
 If all goes to plan, we intend to release on the Mac App Store in late January.

-You can currently access the latest build on Apple's TestFlight [here](https://testflight.apple.com/join/dbWjWl8e).
+You can download the latest beta via Apple's TestFlight [here](https://testflight.apple.com/join/dbWjWl8e).

 TestFlight requires macOS Monterey or later.